alezamarion/42-net_practice/README.md

 What is the IP Protocol?
 Internet Protocol: The communication protocol of the internet;
 It is responsible for addressing and packets that travel over the internet;
-This Protocol is established at the Network Layer of the OSI Model and TCP/IP Suite;
+This Protocol is established at the Network Layer of the OSI Model and TCP/IP Suite;<br>

 ----------------------------------------------------------------------------------------
 Projeto tem a finalidade de configurar corretamente redes simples Manipulando os IPs e Máscara de endereçamento.